T0RST3N/fhem-XiaomiSmartHome/README.md

 # fhem-XiaomiSmartHome Gateway
-With this module, the XiaomiGateway is bound to Fhem.
+With this module, the Xiaomi Smarthome Gateway is bound to FHEM.
 The module listens for multicast messages from the gateway.
-Changing and switching the led of the gateway and changing ringtone and volume of the gateway is also possible
+Changing and switching the LED from the gateway and changing ringtone and volume of the gateway is also possible

 * Please read the Wiki !! you need to install some Perl modules.
 * https://github.com/T0RST3N/fhem-XiaomiSmartHome/wiki